KingNeoIV/u-sell-it/README.md

 ## 🎯 Purpose

 This project is designed for individuals who want to learn how to build their own desktop application while also setting up and managing a PostgreSQL database on Ubuntu.
-It’s a hands‑on learning experience that combines frontend development (PyQt6), backend logic (C++ DLL), and database management (PostgreSQL).
+It’s a hands‑on learning experience that combines frontend development (PyQt6), backend logic (C++ DLL & .so), and database management (PostgreSQL).

 The goal is not only to serve as a personal learning journey, but also to provide a foundation for others who want to explore building standalone apps with modular architecture.